lucguittard/Portolio-Project-2-/DSProject2/README.md

-will need unzip the concerned .csv file
+will need to unzip the concerned .csv file